calstar/Diablo-FSW/procedures/avionics_manager.md

 - [ ] **TELL MISSION CONTROL MANAGER AVIONICS SIGNAL IS NOMINAL.**

 ## Fill
+- [ ] Communicate with Mission Control Manager on board status.
 - [ ] Monitor all current and voltage levels of the system during fill.
 Ensure all states are actuating correctly.
 - [ ] Monitor temperature sensors for abnormal rise.
 - [ ] Watch for sensor dropouts or frozen values.
 - [ ] Watch for pressure oscillations or rapid deviations.
-- [ ] **HOLD DURING FILL UNTIL GIVEN THE GO BY MISSION CONTROL MANAGER.**

 ## Hotfire
-- [ ] Ensure data rates and sensors are all reading appropriate values with no spikes.
-- [ ] Monitor power consumption during fill and pressurization.
 - [ ] **TELL MISSION CONTROL MANAGER AVIONICS IS STEADY FOR IGNITION.**
 - [ ] Remain prepared to de-energize immediately upon ABORT call.
 - [ ] **BREAK HERE.
 WAIT FOR MISSION CONTROL MANAGER TO TELL YOU TO DE-ENERGIZE WHEN SAFE.**